JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/README.md

 * Comprised components are non-toxic and abide by RoHS.
 * The circuit does not draw more current than the Power system can provide.

-What has not been done:
-* Relocating the circuit to a soldered board.

 ### Power
 Currently testing.